HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Summary and conclusions

 \end{itemize}

-The fast evolutionary phase probed by the magnitude-limited color selection seems the one in which the majority of z>2.5 QGs are caught, systematically selecting newly quenched(-ing) objects which enter the quiescent population.
-We expect the number density of spectroscopically confirmed post-SBs (which was already matching the one of old systems at $z\sim2$ based on photometric selections \citep{Whitaker13} to fully dominate the QGs mass-function at $z\sim3$.
-JWST and ALMA will be crucial to trace the full demographics the quiescent population in an effort to map the distribution in quenching times and dust/molecular gas content, i.e. to get further insights on the global SFH of the emerging massive quenched systems.
+The fast evolutionary phase probed by the magnitude-limited color selection seems the one in which the majority of z>2.5 QGs are caught, systematically selecting newly quenched (quenching) objects that enter the quiescent population.
+We expect the number density of spectroscopically confirmed PSBs (which already matches that of old systems at $z\sim2$ based on photometric selections \citep{Whitaker13}) to fully dominate the QGs mass-function at $z\sim3$.
+JWST and ALMA will be crucial to trace the full demographics of the quiescent population in an effort to map the distribution in quenching times, dust and molecular gas content, getting further insights into the global SFH of the emerging massive quenched systems.

 \begin{appendix}